 Do not work on the fan with the engine running.
 The engine fan can engage at any time without warning.
 Anyone near the fan when it turns on could be injured.
 Before turning on the ignition, be sure that no one is near the fan.
+Failure to comply may result in personal injury, death, equipment or property damage.

 - Check all fasteners for tightness.
 Check for stress cracks in the shroud.
-Make sure the shroud is adjusted so that it does not touch the fan blades. - Check to verify that the fan is disengaged (not turning) with the engine running at normal operating temperatures (from cold to the point that the fan engages). - Check fan blade mounting bolts.
+Make sure the shroud is adjusted so that it does not touch the fan blades. - Check to verify that the fan is disengaged (not turning) with the engine running at normal operating temperatures (from cold to the point that the fan engages).

+Check fan blade mounting bolts.
 Inspect fan blades to be sure they are not cracked or bent.